Welcome to our Kindergarten Information Page!

 Transportation – all eligible families will be mailed information in June (there is a deadline to sign up for busing).

 Free & Reduced Lunch Program – all families will be mailed information in July.
 Applications will be available on the district website.
 Eligible students who also qualify for bus transportation will have the bus fee waived.

-Orientation/Getting to know you visits– September 2, 3, 4, 2020.
+Orientation/Getting to know you visits– 2021 dates to be determined.
 You and your child will have the opportunity to meet one-on-one with the teacher so you can begin to get to know each other.
 Visits will be approx. 30 minutes and will be scheduled during school hours.
 You will receive information on scheduling in the August mailing.

 Developmental Screening – will take place at your child’s preschool program, by calling the Early Childhood Office or during the first few days of school in September.

 School Open House– late September/early October – Your school will have an Open House night when parents can visit their child’s class and see their current work.

 Parent Conferences– late October.
 Parent conferences are scheduled for late October.
 You will receive information in early October about setting up a conference appointment.
 And, remember, you can contact the school anytime to leave a message for your child’s teacher.

 Form and updated instructions will be posted here in the coming weeks.
 Due to the covid pandemic our normal in person process will be shifting.
 Early registration for current resident students will take place from March 1-March 19.
 Students currently attending Northampton Public School preschool are already registered.
 Resident families are strongly encouraged to register their child in March so that we can plan for the correct number of students and have space to accommodate children at their neighborhood school.
 Families who are moving to our district after the early registration dates will follow a different process which will be on-going throughout the summer.